 - Anemia from heavy bleeding.

 - Problems with the urinary tract or bowels, if a fibroid presses on them.

 - Infertility, especially if the fibroids grow inside the uterus and change the shape of the uterus.

 - Ongoing low back pain or a feeling of pressure in the lower abdomen (pelvic pressure).

-- Infection or a breakdown of uterine fibroid tissue.
+- Breakdown of uterine fibroid tissue.
+This can cause pain.

-Fibroids can cause problems during pregnancy, such as:
+Fibroids may cause problems during pregnancy, such as: